-College practice is to arrange an adjusted work schedule for employees in every case practical, authorizing an employee to work his/her required 37.5 hours within the work week by adjusting hours worked on specific days.

-The appropriate supervisor will work with his/her employees to develop adjusted work schedules, such schedules being reflected on the employee's monthly time reports.
+College practice is to arrange an adjusted work schedule for employees in every case practical, authorizing an employee to complete their work obligation within the work week by adjusting hours worked on specific days.
+The appropriate supervisor will work with their employees to develop adjusted work schedules according to College procedure.
 Supervisors will monitor the adherence to the adjusted schedule.

-Adjusted work schedules requires prior approval and will only be allowed as it benefits the needs of the College.
+Adjusted work schedules require prior approval according to College procedure and will only be allowed as it benefits the needs of the College.

-Compensatory Time Off
+Overtime Pay and Compensatory Time Off